 \section{Goodness of fit}

 In this section, we provide further details regarding the fitting methodology applied to the satellite tidal tracks and evaluate the goodness-of-fit.
 To determine the best-fitting parameters $f_{\rm d}$ and $b$ for each subhalo, we utilize a non-linear least-squares minimization algorithm.
-The fitting is performed in the $f_{\rm sub}$ vs. $f_{*}$ plane, utilizing the available snapshot data as discussed in Section~\ref{sec:tidaltrack} and Table~\ref {tab:track_parameters}.
+The fitting is performed in the $f_{\rm tot}$ vs. $f_{*}$ plane, utilizing the available snapshot data as discussed in Section~\ref{sec:tidaltrack} and Table~\ref {tab:track_parameters}.

-A crucial aspect of tracking stellar mass evolution is accurately capturing the "heavy stripping" regime, where the subhalo has lost the vast majority of its dark matter mass ($f_{\rm sub} \ll 1$) and the stellar mass begins to decline sharply.
-Unweighted least-squares fitting tends to be overwhelmingly dominated by the early evolutionary phase (where both $f_{\rm sub}$ and $f_{*}$ are close to unity).
-To ensure our fits are sensitive to the heavily stripped tail, we apply a weighting scheme to the data points during the minimization process, assigning a weight $w_i \propto 1/\sqrt{f_{\rm sub, i}}$ to each snapshot point $i$.
-This weight is equivalent to assuming a noise in $f_{\rm tot}$ traces the bound particle number, the associated counting uncertainty scales as $\sigma_{f_{\rm tot}} \propto \sqrt{f_{\rm tot}}$, so that $w_i \propto 1/\sigma_{f_{\rm tot},i}$.
+A notable aspect of tracking stellar mass evolution is accurately capturing the "heavy stripping" regime, where the subhalo has lost the vast majority of its bound mass ($f_{\rm tot} \ll 1$) and the stellar mass begins to decline sharply.
+Unweighted least-squares fitting tends to be overwhelmingly dominated by the early evolutionary phase (where both $f_{\rm tot}$ and $f_{*}$ are close to unity).
+To ensure our fits are sensitive to the heavily stripped tail, we apply a weighting scheme to the data points during the minimization process, assigning a weight $w_i \propto 1/\sqrt{f_{\rm tot, i}}$ to each snapshot point $i$.
+This form is motivated by Poisson statistics: since $f_{\rm tot}$ traces the bound particle number, the associated counting uncertainty scales as $\sigma_{f_{\rm tot}} \propto \sqrt{f_{\rm tot}}$, so that $w_i \propto 1/\sigma_{f_{\rm tot},i}$.